NuGet/docs.microsoft.com-nuget/docs/Guides/Install-NuGet.md

 > **NuGet 2.x users**
 >
-> Because there are a few breaking changes introduced in NuGet 3.2, [https://nuget.org/nuget.exe](https://nuget.org/nuget.exe) points to the latest stable NuGet 2.x release to prevent CI systems from potentially breaking at this time.
+> Because of breaking changes introduced in NuGet 3.2, [https://nuget.org/nuget.exe](https://nuget.org/nuget.exe) points to the latest stable NuGet 2.x release to prevent CI systems from potentially breaking.

 <a name="compatibility-with-mono"></a>

 ## Mac OSX and Linux

-On Mac OSX and Linux, there are two ways to run NuGet:
+On Mac OSX and Linux, there are two ways to run the NuGet CLI:

 1. Install the [.NET Core SDK](https://www.microsoft.com/net/download/core), which includes the core NuGet capabilities.
 Downloads are also listed on [github.com/dotnet/cli](https://github.com/dotnet/cli).
 If you need fuller capabilities, then use the second option below to use `nuget.exe` with Mono.

 1. Install [Mono](http://www.mono-project.com/docs/getting-started/install/) and then use the `nuget.exe` command-line executable for Windows (version 3.2 and later) from [nuget.org/downloads](https://nuget.org/downloads).
 Running NuGet on Mono is subject to the following limitations:

     - Commands tested to work:
-        - Config
+        - config
-        - Delete
+        - delete
-        - Help
+        - help
-        - Install
+        - install
-        - List
+        - list
-        - Push
+        - push
-        - SetApiKey
+        - setApiKey
-        - Sources
+        - sources
-        - Spec
+        - spec

     - Partially-working commands:
-        - Pack: works with `.nuspec` files but not with project files.
+        - pack: works with `.nuspec` files but not with project files.
-        - Restore: works with `packages.config` and `project.json` files but not with solution (`.sln`) files.
+        - restore: works with `packages.config` and `project.json` files but not with solution (`.sln`) files.

     - Commands that do not work:
-        - Update
+        - update

 ### Related topics